dannyabbo/Awesome-Pong/README.md

 # Awesome-Pong
-My very first project in game development created 2 years ago.
-It's a simple Pong game with added visual effects and features an AI oppenent.
-The reason I call it Awesome pong is for not-so "awesome" reasons.
-Other than it being more visually atractive than regular pong, this was just a fun project to show off to my friends.
+This is my very first game development project, created as my final project for AP Computer Science.
+It's a simple Pong game that includes visual effects and features an AI opponent.
+Although I named it Awesome Pong, it's not necessarily because it's exceptionally "awesome."
+Rather, it's more visually appealing than a regular Pong game, making it a fun project to showcase to my friends.

-This is extreamly unorganised and with many unused extra classes.
-I uploaded this to show how my progression in programming and development as I upload more in the near future.
+However, I must admit that this project lacks organization and contains several unused extra classes.
+I have uploaded it to demonstrate my progression in programming and development, with the intention of sharing more projects in the near future.